tokyo-cards/docs/en/collectables.md

 Three types of Collectables are available, those are:

 1. The Cards
-2. The Mintables
+2. Crafting Tools
-3. Artifact Items
+3. The Mintables

 ## The Cards